 Have you ever wondered how to get into ketosis in 24 hours?
-Have you questioned if it's even possible?
-Well… it actually is possible.
+Have you questioned if it’s even possible?
+Well… it actually is possible, but it’s not to be confused with being fat adapted.

 We live in a day and age where instant gratification is king of the house.
 We all want things to happen now, now, now, and waiting isn’t something we’re accustomed to anymore.